-The Issuer's continued success depends in part on the continued service of key members of its management team.
-The ability to continue to attract, train, motivate and retain highly qualified professionals is a key element of the Issuer's strategy.
-The successful implementation of the Issuer's growth strategy depends on the availability of skilled management, both at the Issuer's head office and at each of the

-Issuer's business units.
-If the Issuer or one of the Issuer's business units or other functions fails to staff its operations appropriately or loses one or more of its key senior executives and fails to replace them in a satisfactory and timely manner, the Issuer's business, financial condition and results of operations, including control and operational risks, may be adversely affected.
+The Issuer's continued success depends in part on the continued service of key members of its senior executive team and other key employees.
+The ability to continue to attract, train, motivate and retain highly qualified and talented professionals is a key element of the Issuer's strategy.
+The successful implementation of the Issuer's strategy and culture depends on the availability of skilled and appropriate management, both at the Issuer's head office and at each of the Issuer's business units.
+If the Issuer or one of the Issuer's business units or other functions fails to staff its operations appropriately or loses one or more of its key senior executives or other key employees and fails to replace them in a satisfactory and timely manner, the Issuer's business, financial condition and results of operations, including control and operational risks, may be adversely affected.